Right Arrow

 Win over veteran workers

 Experienced crews often show the most resistance but can become powerful advocates once converted.
 Identify respected team members and involve them in pilot programs.
-When a 20-year veteran tells colleagues how AI helped prevent an accident or simplified their workflow, it carries more weight than any management presentation.
+When a 20-year veteran tells colleagues how AI helped avert an accident or simplified their workflow, it carries more weight than any management presentation.

 Include subcontractors early